sei-noconnor/keycloak-auth-plugin/README.md

 ### Development
-Both plugin development and theme development are supported with this repo.
+Both plugin development and theme development are supported with this repo. to start developing run
+1. `devspace dev` - provision the kind cluster with dependencies.
 #### Plugin
 To build the plugin run `devspace run build-plugin` then, create a `launch.json` file in the `.vscode` folder with the following configuration